SebastienBtr/Node.js-API-Example_MySQL/README.md

-# NodeJs API with user authentification
+# RESTful API for Node.js using express and MySQL

 ## Description

-This project is an example of a NodeJs API with user authentication and sessions by using JWT and RS256 RSA keys.
+This project is an example of a RESTful API for Node.js using express and MySQL with user authentication and sessions by using JWT and RS256 RSA keys.

 Don't hesitate to give me feedbacks about my code.

 ## Installation

 * Run **npm install** into API

-* Install db-migrate globally : **npm install -g db-migrate**

 * Create a MySQL database